 There’s no actual option to force stop an app on iOS devices, which make be a little surprising if you’re used to using an Android device.

 However, there is a way to mimic the effect of force stopping an app, which can be a good idea if you have too many apps running and it’s causing an issue.

-First, you must ensure that the app’s tab is closed.
+Before you start, you must ensure that the app’s tab is closed, then;

 Double-press the home button to show all open tabs.

 Then, swipe up on the app’s tab to close it.